integralfx/MemTestHelper/DDR4 OC Guide.md

   This section is not for those who are having trouble stabilising frequencies within the expected range.
      * Note that some boards have auto rules that can stifle your progress, an example being tCWL = tCL - 1 which can lead to uneven values of tCWL.
 Reading the [Miscellaneous Tips](#miscellaneous-tips) might give you insight into your particular platform and your motherboards functionality.
 1. Intel:
-   * Increase VCCSA and VCCIO to 1.25V.
+   * Increase VCCSA and VCCIO to 1.25 V.
    * Set command rate (CR) to 2T if it isn't already.
    * Set tCCDL to 8.
 Asus UEFIs don't expose this timing.

    Ryzen 3000:
    * Desynchronising MCLK and FCLK can incur a massive latency penalty, so you're better off tightening timings to keep your MCLK:FCLK 1:1.
 See [AMD - AM4](#amd---am4) for more information.
-   * Otherwise, set FCLK to whatever is stable (1600MHz if you're unsure).
+   * Otherwise, set FCLK to whatever is stable (1600 MHz if you're unsure).
 2. Loosen primary timings to 18-22-22-42 and set tCWL to 18.
-3. Increase DRAM voltage to 1.45v if it is safe for your IC.
+3. Increase DRAM voltage to 1.45 V if it is safe for your IC.
 5. Follow steps 4-7 from [Finding a Baseline](#finding-a-baseline).
 6. Proceed to [Tightening Timings](#tightening-timings).